I am a retired appliance repairman with many years of experience. I am excited to share with you what I've learned over the years.

 - Dirty clogged vents or leaking seals

-- The freezer has the refrigeration coils (evaporator coils).
-This is where the coldest temperatures are.
+- The freezer has refrigeration coils (evaporator coils).
+This is where the coldest temperatures come from.

 If the air is blocked at the top or closed off, then the refrigerator will have to run for much longer and the freezer temperature will fall to low levels.
 When the refrigerator turns off, the air from the freezer can transfer to the bottom of the refrigerator, causing very cold temperatures and freezing the vegetables and fruits stored in the crisper.